Blendo Games: Barista

 Barista is a series of four first-person games for Microsoft Windows by Brendon Chung.
 All of the games involve the player character waking up.

 The first game is a modification for Doom II: Hell on Earth.
 In an interview, Chung stated that his inspirations for the first game included the Doom Bible and Bungie's Marathon.

 Chung has indicated the second game was an independent study project developed while he was in college.
-It centers on a nameless spaceship pilot, and features a disjointed story line.
-There are several characters featured, including a talking skull and an unidentified woman.
-The skull mentions a person named Hannah, though when an interviewer suggested the unidentified woman was Hannah, Chung said "she's not Hanna.
-You never meet Hanna."
+It centers on a nameless spaceship pilot and features a disjointed story line.
+Several characters are featured, including a talking skull and an unidentified woman.
+The skull mentions a person named Hannah, though when an interviewer suggested the unidentified woman was Hannah, Chung said "she's not Hannah.
+You never meet Hannah."

 The third game is a modification for Doom 3.
 Chung has indicated he developed the game so he could learn the constraints of the Id Tech 4 engine before using it on a larger project.

 The fourth game is a modification for Half-Life 2.